Cold weather brings more than lower temperatures. It changes how buildings hold heat and moisture.

 This leads to issues inside a home or building, such as:

-What causes mould and mildew to grow?
+What causes mold and mildew to grow?
 The same things as other living organisms: food and water.
-If there’s excess water condensing in a home, the cellulose paper in walls and other building materials become mould’s food source.
+If there’s excess water condensing in a home, the cellulose paper in walls and other building materials become mold's food source.

-For homeowners and landlords, properties may sustain permanent and costly damage as the excess damp provides pathways for mould and mildew to spread.
+For homeowners and landlords, properties may sustain permanent and costly damage as the excess damp provides pathways for mold and mildew to spread.

 Dampness can make you ill.
-Mould growth in the living space can cause many ailments that do not always point to mould as being a root cause.
+Mold growth in the living space can cause many ailments that do not always point to mold as being a root cause.
 This can lead to serious and long term health issues including respiratory infections, allergies, and asthma.

 With the right professional moisture meter, you can assess the potential for condensation by determining the temperature of the air, the air’s humidity, and the surrounding surface (walls, ceilings) temperatures.